thejpanganiban/devops-friendly/README.md

 henever we need a new configuration (eg. app to point to a different db), we'd need to declare a new config file (ie. different-db.yml) when we can explicitly declare this in the command (ie. CONFIG=VALUE python script.py)

+Port Binding
+---

+See `src/run.sh`.
+This is how we run the application.

+* Run applications with a declared port (eg. http://localhost:5000)
+* No distinction between local and third-party services.
+* Avoid the use of unix sockets (Dependency injection is ugly).

+In the example `src/run.sh`, we can see that we're running gunicorn on the environment-set `HOST` and `PORT`.